and the south slopes of Mount Ossa...

 👍 The Post-Byzantine church of Saint George (Άγιος Γεωργιος), which belonged to a 17th century monastery.
 The church, which is a three-aisled wooden-roofed basilica with a porch, was built in 1831 on the site of an older one of which retains the wood-carved iconostasis dated back in 1663.
 The hagiography of the temple was made in 1845 and in 1852 that of the narthex.
 The 1896 bell tower is preserved to the southeast of the temple.
 A chapel of Saint Pantes (Άγιοι Πάντες) is located just north of the church.

 👍 The church of Saint Nicholas (Άγιος Νικόλαος) was built in 1900 on the site of an older temple of 1641.
 It is a cross-domed temple.
+The imposing dome of Saint Nicholas is visible from almost all of the village and is a landmark.
 The shape of the dome impresses with the particularity of being covered with lead.
-The imposing dome of Saint Nicholas is visible from almost all parts of the village and is a landmark.
-Inside the church there is a remarkable collection of post-Byzantine icons of the 17th and 18th centuries (which the visitor cannot see, as the church is always closed).
-In the courtyard of the church there is a section (the narthex) of the old church, which contains frescoes, with large representations of the Second Coming of the Jesus of 1646.
+Inside the church is a remarkable collection of post-Byzantine icons of the 17th and 18th centuries (which the visitor cannot see, as the church is always closed).
+In the courtyard of the church is a section (the narthex) of the old church, which contains frescoes with large representations of the Second Coming of the Jesus of 1646.

-👍 The 18th century church of Presentation of the Blessed Virgin Mary (Εισόδια της Θεοτόκου ή Παναγία) boasting paintings by the monk Constantine Selitsaniotis, who built it in the late 18th century.
-The church and some of the walls is what left of a glorious monastery (Monastery of Panagia-Μοναστήρι Παναγίας), located behind the Favre mansion.
+👍 The 18th-century church of Presentation of the Blessed Virgin Mary (Εισόδια της Θεοτόκου ή Παναγία) boasting paintings by the monk Constantine Selitsaniotis, who built it in the late 18th century.
+The church and some of the walls are what left of a glorious monastery (Monastery of Panagia-Μοναστήρι Παναγίας) located behind the Favre mansion.
 The church is a three-aisled basilica with an elevated gyneconite.
-The wood-carved iconostasis of 1794 was created by Constantis and Demetrius from Megalovryso.
+Constantis and Demetrius created the wood-carved iconostasis of 1794 from Megalovryso.
 The cells of the monastery were also used for silkworm rearing.

 👍 The little church of Saint Efstathios (Άγιος Ευστάθιος), which once belonged to a monastery, has great views.